Angling Memories

 Understand how biologically valuable your trophy catches are and how they contribute to future generations of the species.

 He was after Ontario’s apex freshwater predator, the almighty musky, and little did he know, he was train-tracked toward a fish of a lifetime.
-Ironically for this elusive fish, and with almost no effort invested, he got lucky—big time!
+Ironically, for this elusive fish, and with almost no effort invested, he got lucky—big time!
 Trolling for less than an hour, his rod bent over and did not budge.
 “I’m snagged on a rock.”
-The line started peeling off the reel.
+The line began to peel off the reel.
 Then it happened.
 The rock came to life, came to the surface, and shook its head, trying vehemently to rid the lure from its mouth.
 He hooked a giant!
 She taped out at 57 inches and weighed well over 50 pounds.

 smallmouth-bass